 MRI.
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill to swallow.

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
-A biopsy is generally not done for the more common, diffuse type of brain stem tumor.
+As explained above, a biopsy is generally not done for the more common, diffuse type of brain stem tumor.
 However, for a focal tumor, it is often used to find out the type of tumor.
 If possible, a doctor called a neurosurgeon will remove a small piece of tissue from the brain.
 A neurosurgeon specializes in treating a CNS tumor using surgery.
-The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist then analyzes the sample(s).
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 After diagnostic tests are done, your child’s doctor will review all of the results with you.
 If the diagnosis is brain stem glioma, these results also help the doctor describe the tumor; this is called staging and grading.